shutaozhenzhen/thetimelineproj/doc/installing.rst

 Timeline runs on multiple platforms.
 If you can run `Python
 <http://www.python.org/>`_ and `wxPython <http://www.wxpython.org/>`_ you
 should be able to run Timeline.
-However, timeline is only tested on Windows and Linux.
+However, Timeline is only tested on Windows and Linux.

-The recommended way to install timeline is with a binary package or installer.
+The recommended way to install Timeline is with a binary package or installer.
 If that is not available for your platform, you have to install from source.

-If you have problems installing timeline, please see the :doc:`support` page for ways to get help.
+If you have problems installing Timeline, please see the :doc:`support` page for ways to get help.

 Installing with a binary package or installer